ambaradan/rocksmarker/README.md

 NVIM_APPNAME=rocksmarker nvim
 ```

-Once the installation is finished, it will be highlighted on the screen that the plugins that are installed with a are missing:
+Once the installation is finished, the screen will show that some of the plugins in the configuration are missing, to install them perform a *Sync*:

 ```txt
 :Rocks sync